travelgateX/documentation-site/content/hotel-x/howtos/quickstart/bookingflow/book.md

 +++
-title = "Book"
+title = "Hotel-X Book"
-pagetitle = "Booking process - Book"
+pagetitle = "Book"
 description = "How to perform a booking" icon = "fa-money" weight = 3